“Victoria” (or “Nao Victoria”, as well as “Vittoria”) was a Spanish carrack and the first ship to successfully circumnavigate the world.

 A renowned privateer, he later led the ships bound for Jamestown and explored the Chesapeake Bay.

-Led the first expedition to circumnavigate the globe; considered the first European to cross the Pacific Ocean.
+He led the first circumnavigation of the world, and is considered the first European to cross the Pacific Ocean

 Used primarily for trade, the Fluit was adept at sailing in colder climates and had a large cargo hold.